 Learn More About Your Four-Dimensional Power Profile

 You did it.
-You took the Full Frontal fitness test and survived.
-You dug deep into the Courage Mines, pushed yourself to the very limits, and came out the other side victorious.
-Say goodbye to ineffective FTP-based training and say hello to the most effective, personalized workouts available.
+You exposed yourself to Full Frontal, the most comprehensive fitness test available.
+You dug deep into the Courage Mines, pushed yourself to the limit, and came out the other side.
+Say goodbye to ineffective FTP-based training.
+Say hello to the most effective, personalized workouts available.

-When you completed Full Frontal, the app generated your Four-Dimensional Power™ profile to set your personalized workout targets.
+When you completed Full Frontal, we calculated your complete Four-Dimensional Power™ profile.
+The app will use your results to set power targets for all of your workouts based on four metrics instead of just FTP.
 (Did you get any warnings on your results page?
 If so, read this to learn how to better pace Full Frontal.)

-Your 4DP™ profile is a comprehensive picture of who you are as an athlete, showing you your strengths, your weaknesses, your Rider Type, and what you’re capable of across a range of efforts.
+Your 4DP™ profile is a comprehensive picture of who you are as a cyclist, showing you your strengths, your weaknesses, your Rider Type, and what you’re capable of across a range of efforts.
 Let’s look at your profile and what the numbers mean.